 Live Gold Price Chart

 The interactive chart below shows the gold spot price (XAU/USD) in real time.
 Use the timeframe buttons to view price movements from intraday trading to multi-year trends.
+Gold trades nearly 24 hours a day, five days a week, across the London Bullion Market Association (LBMA), the COMEX division of CME Group in New York, and the Shanghai Gold Exchange.
+The spot price reflects the continuous aggregate of these markets and updates in real time during trading hours.

 Latest Gold News & Analysis